Military and Veterans

 Viterbo University is Military and Veteran Friendly

-Viterbo offers undergraduate, adult, and graduate studies programs designed to meet the educational needs of military and veteran students.
+Viterbo offers undergraduate, degree completion, and graduate studies programs designed to meet the educational needs of military and veteran students.
 One of the core values at Viterbo is hospitality.
 Viterbo faculty and staff members are dedicated to coaching students to academic success.
 Viterbo’s commitment and gratitude to service men and women is reflected in the many student services provided.

 The following provide specific assistance for military students and veterans: